omidarmat/onLearn/react.md

 ```

 > Notice that the path we passed to the `revalidatePath()` function is `/account/profile`.
 We could also pass `/account` to the function.
 This way, all the sub-routes of `/account`, including `/profile`, would be refetched and revalidated.

+> Also notice that if you had dynamic sub-routes in a route given to the `revalidatePath()` function, the dynamic sub-routes cache will not get revlidated.
+You should use another `revalidatePath(`/path/${}`)` function call and give it the dynamic path using a template string.

 #### Defining server actions in server component module